 Indeed, Commissioner Peirce put it bluntly in dissenting from the proposal to rescind the 2020 Rule: "Nothing has changed since we adopted the rule, and we have not learned anything new.
 The release takes a stab at justifying the rewrite, but we might as well simply acknowledge that the political winds have shifted."
 Commissioner Hester M. Peirce, Dissenting Statement on Proxy Voting Advice Proposal (Nov.
 17, 2021) ("Peirce 2021 Dissent"), perma.cc/PV7X-Z27G; see also id. ("I appreciate the staff's efforts to make this a coherent proposal.
 You did the best you could since nothing has changed and we have not received any new information to warrant a new rulemaking.
 I simply cannot pretend that this is a normal course of action for the Commission.").

-What is more, the lack of new information was the SEC's own invention; the agency prevented the 2020 Rule from ever going into effect, meaning that its effects could not be evaluated in the normal course of policymaking.
-Cf. id. ("A more reasonable approach would be to commit to a retrospective review of the 2020 Final Rules after three or five years to evaluate their effectiveness.").
+What is more, the lack of new information was the SEC's own invention: The agency unlawfully prevented the 2020 Rule from ever going into effect, meaning that its effects could not be evaluated in the normal course of policymaking.
+Cf. Peirce 2021 Dissent, supra ("A more reasonable approach would be to commit to a retrospective review of the 2020 Final Rules after three or five years to evaluate their effectiveness."); see generally Nat'l Ass'n of Mfrs., 2022 WL 16727731, at \1-5 (holding that the SEC's unilateral suspension of the 2020 Rule was unlawful for lack of notice-and-comment rule-making).

 More recent studies confirm that the problems that animated the SEC's decade-long bipartisan policymaking process, ultimately culminating in the 2020 Rule, have not spontaneously disappeared.
 Indeed, a December 2021 analysis identified 50 instances in 2021 alone in which public companies filed supplemental proxy materials to correct a proxy firm's analysis, a 21% increase over the year before.
-American Council for Capital Formation, Proxy Advisors Are Still a Problem 9 (Dec.
+American Council for Capital Formation, Proxy Advisors Are Still a Problem at 9 (Dec.
 2021), perma.cc/C55R-39ZX.

-As the NAM pointed out in its comment on the proposed rescission, there remains "wide-spread support" for the 2020 Rule-and indeed, for the more robust regulation of proxy firms, including some provisions of the 2019 Proposed Rule that were not finalized-even as the SEC has rescinded the 2020 Rule without adequate justification.
-Comment of the National Association of Manufacturers 12, File No. S7-17-21, Proxy Voting Advice (Dec.
+As the NAM pointed out in its comment on the proposed rescission, there remains "widespread support" for the 2020 Rule-and indeed, for the more robust regulation of proxy firms, including some provisions of the 2019 Proposed Rule that were not finalized-even as the SEC has rescinded the 2020 Rule without adequate justification.
+Comment of the National Association of Manufacturers at 12, File No. S7-17-21, Proxy Voting Advice (Dec.
 24, 2021) ("2021 NAM Comment"), perma.cc/FT3P-JWFB ("As discussed, the NAM and many other stakeholders continue to support an issuer engagement framework aligned with the 2019 proposal's requirements, if not more robust.
 However, these views are not reflected in the proposing release, nor is the widespread support for the 2020 rule's compromise solution."); see also Peirce 2022 Dissent, supra (noting that "the weight of the comments received over the past few months favor[ed] the Commission leaving intact its 2020 work").
 Thus, contrary to the ostrich approach to regulation pursued by the SEC here, proxy advisory firms are still just as much of a problem as they were in 2020-if anything, they are more so.